 WooCommerce Coupons offers a great way to give your customers discounts on products and/or services.
-In this tutorial, I show you how to create a coupon and talk about the flexibility of expiration dates and usage-per-coupon.
+In this post, I show you how to create a coupon with the flexibility of expiration dates and usage-per-coupon.

 Coupons are useful for way thanking existing customers, as well as enticing new customers.
 It also allows you to create custom codes that you can easily share online, in newsletters, or in personal emails to clients as a thank-you.

 To add a coupon, go to WooCommerce > Coupons